robertlakatos/me/materials/AIPD/labor/XI-visualizations.md

 3. Detection of anomalies:
 - Time series analyses: Visualizing time-based data can help identify anomalies and outliers.
 An example of this is the unexpected price fluctuations that arise when predicting oil prices.
-- PCA (principal component analysis) and t-SNE: With the help of such techniques, it is possible to visualize large-dimensional data sets, where the clustering or dispersion of the data can clearly show anomalies.
+- PCA (principal component analysis), umpa and t-SNE: With the help of such techniques, it is possible to visualize large-dimensional data sets, where the clustering or dispersion of the data can clearly show anomalies.

 4. Decision-making support:
 - Interpretability techniques: Modell weights and parameters can be used to visually represent how a model makes its decisions, which helps decision makers understand what factors play into the predictions.